Moritz Hartmann (officer): Early life and service

 Hartmann received his education from his dad until the age of 14 and subsequently entered the Danish Navy in 1682, becoming Leutnant in August the same year at the age of 25 by order of King Christian V. His decision to seek a career in Denmark may have been influenced by the fact that his older brother already lived there and could have paved the way for him.
-Hartmann was furthermore enrolled in the Danish School of Navigation, giving him permission to reside and serve abroad, with a yearly payment of 100 Danish rigsdaler.
+Hartmann was furthermore enrolled in the Danish School of Navigation, giving him permission to reside and serve abroad, with a yearly salary of 100 Danish rigsdaler.
 Shortly after, Hartmann went abroad, initially serving the Dutch Republic in 1683, but returned to Copenhagen at the end of the year.
 The next year, he entered French service, initially to participate in an expedition to Algiers and to gain experience in amphibious warfare.
 Nevertheless, Hartmann ultimately took part in the bombardment of Genoa, onboard the Le Parfait, attacking the western part of the city.
 In the same year, he returned to Danish service in Copenhagen.